 On the advice of friends who travel to London regularly, we cut our rental reservation from the original ten days to six.
 So instead of driving into London and paying an 11.50 GBP congestion charge to bring the car into the city, we took the London Underground into the city from the airport.
 For the rest of our stay, we relied on London’s famed public transit system and our own two feet.
 We purchased Oyster cards along with our London Passes.
 The Oyster cards are a tap card that can be used on the busses, trains, and tube throughout London.
 This was much more convenient than worrying about parking a car in a city where parking is expensive and traffic is crazy.
 Like back home.

 In addition to the convenience, walking through the city gave us the opportunity to really explore the city and immerse ourselves in the experience.
 We found great food places and enjoyed the Christmas markets because of our walks.
-The kids enjoyed the public transportation.
+The kids enjoyed using public transportation, probably because of its novelty.
 They particularly liked riding the Underground everyday of our stay in London.
-The double-decker busses and the TfL River bus were unique experiences for them.
+The double-decker busses and the TfL River bus were also unique experiences for them, as we have neither back home.
 I enjoyed not having to finagle my way through traffic.
 The traffic in Los Angeles is legendary, without the public transportation system to really alleviate the issue, so it was really nice to be in an area that had the infrastructure to help get us where we wanted to go without the road rage.

 Some things to consider:

 On the advice of a good friend, we paid the extra for the satellite navigation or GPS on the rental van.
 This was sage advice that I was glad we took.
 Google Maps worked in many areas, however I’ve experienced lags in the navigation back home depending on location.
 Getting used to a different vehicle while driving on the opposite side of what you’re used to is not the time to also be concerned with bad directions.
 The sat nav worked very well most of the time.
-The only exception was when the M3 was closed for road repairs and the entrance to M27 was also closed for repairs.
-The result was a long detour through Southampton.
+We did have some issues when trying to find Old Sarum, as well as when we were driving in Oxford.
+There I ended up in an area restricted to busses and other public transportation, after getting lost in an alley in back of the Arboretum.
+The only other exception, and perhaps most notable was when the M3 was closed for road repairs and the navigation directed us to the entrance to M27, which was also closed for repairs.
+The result was a long 45-minute or so detour through Southampton.
 This was not a place listed on our itinerary, but the docks looked so pretty all lit up at night.
 We did eventually make it back to Lymington having made some unexpected new memories.

 I didn’t need an international driving permit to rent a car or drive in Great Britain.
 However, if your travel plans involve a trip over the Channel and into other parts of Europe, you will likely need one.
 The international driving permit is issued by your country of residence, and you will need to apply for it ahead of time.
 In the United States, the permits are issued by AAA or AATA.